 We want to provide your child with the best experience at camp.
 To do so, we must hire staff, purchase food and obtain supplies based upon the number of children we expect to have at camp at any given week.
 Some of the registration fees are used well before your child arrives.

-- In case of an accident or illness (verified by a doctor) or death of an immediate family member, a camper will be offered the next available session or a refund would be offered on an individual basis.
+- In case of an accident or illness (verified by a doctor) or death of an immediate family member, a camper will be offered the next available session or a refund (minus the deposit) would be offered on an individual basis.